toolness/security-adventure/README.md

 Also, make sure [phantomjs][] is installed and on your path (as well as node and npm, of course).

-You may want to familiarize yourself with the [cookie][] module too.

 ## Start The Adventure!

 Right now things are a bit messy, but you can start the adventure like so: